-- 17. Personally Identifiable Non-Public Information has the meaning set forth in Exclusion 20. (p.
-15) - 18.
+- 13. Data means information, facts, concepts, code, or any other information of any kind that is recorded or transmitted in a form to be used, accessed, processed, transmitted, or stored by a Computer System. (p.
+16) - 14.
+Family Business has the meaning set forth in Exclusion 11. (p.
+13) - 15.
+Family Member(s) has the meaning set forth in Exclusion 11. (p.
+13) - 16.
+Law Entity means a professional corporation, partnership, limited liability partnership, limited liability company, or sole proprietorship that engages in the Private Practice of law in Oregon.
+(Section II B, p.
+4) - 17.
+Legally Obligated has the meaning set forth in Section I A. (p.
+1) - 18.
+Limit of Coverage has the meaning set forth under Section VII A. (p.
+16) - 19.
+Non Attorney employee includes employees who are not attorneys, as well as employees who have a law degree but are not engaged in the practice of law in Oregon or any other state.
+(Section III A, p.
+4) - 20.
+Ownership Interest means either You individually or You in combination with: - · Those controlled by You, - · Your spouse, parent, stepparent, child, stepchild, sibling, any member of Your household, and/or - Those with whom You are regularly engaged in the practice of law own more than 10% of the business enterprise or owned more than 10% of the business enterprise at the time of the alleged acts, errors or omissions on which the Claim is based.
+(Section VI, 6 (b), p.
+11) - 21.
+Personally Identifiable Non-Public Information has the meaning set forth in Exclusion 20. (p.
+15) - 22.
 Plan Year means the period of January 1 through December 31 of the calendar year for which this Plan was issued. (¶1, p.
-1) - 19.
+1) - 23.
 Private Practice has the meaning set forth in Section II A. (p.
-3) - 20.
+3) - 24.
 Principal Office has the meaning set forth in Section II A. (p.
-4) - 21.
+4) - 25.
 Professional Legal Services has the meaning set forth under Section III B. (p.
-4) - 22.
+4) - 26.
 Related Claims has the meaning set forth in Section V. (p.
-7) - 23.
+7) - 27.
 Special Capacity Relationship has the meaning set forth in Section III C. (p.
-5) - 24.
+5) - 28.
 Special Capacity Services has the meaning set forth in Section III C. (p.
-5) - 25.
+5) - 29.
 Suit means a civil lawsuit.
 Suit also includes an arbitration or alternative dispute resolution proceeding only if the PLF expressly consents to it.
 (Section I B, p.
-2) - 26.
+2) - 30.
 Third Party Corporate Information has the meaning set forth in exclusion 20. (p.
-15) - 27.
+15) - 31.
 You and Your refer to the Named Party shown in the Declarations. (¶1, p.
 1)